strapi/strapi/docs/3.0.0-beta.x/guides/count-graphql.md

 This guide explains how to count data with a GraphQL query.

-The count aggregation has some issues and this feature is also not available for Bookshelf (SQL databases).
+The count aggregation currently has some issues and this feature is also not available for Bookshelf (SQL databases).

 With this guide we will code our own count query.

-Here is the [GraphQL documentation](../plugins/graphql.md#customise-the-graphql-schema) we will use to achieve our goal.
+Here is the [GraphQL documentation](../plugins/graphql.md#customise-the-graphql-schema) which we will use to achieve our goal.

 ## Setup the application

 In this example, we will use a **Restaurant** API.

-Make sure your have a **Content Type** with some entries.
+Make sure you have a **Content Type** with some entries.

 ## Create schema.grahql file

-To be able to add a new custom query (or mutation), we will have to create a `schema.grahql` file in your **Restaurant** API.
+To be able to add a new custom query (or mutation), we will have to create a `schema.grahql.js` file in your **Restaurant** API.

-**Path** — `./api/restaurant/config/schema.graphql`
+**Path** — `./api/restaurant/config/schema.graphql.js`

 ```js
 module.exports = {